Tampa Electric prepares year ‘round to handle hurricane season

 Hurricane season, which runs through Nov.
 30, is a particularly vulnerable time for the system of wires and equipment generating and delivering electricity to homes and businesses.
-Severe storms can damage Tampa Electric’s energy production and delivery systems, and power outages are not uncommon.
+Severe storms can damage Tampa Electric’s energy production and delivery systems, and those storms can cause power outages.

-Tampa Electric invests more than $55 million annually in a 10-point plan to harden the system against severe weather, which includes infrastructure replacement, tree trimming and pole inspections.
-In 2015, these efforts included:
+Tampa Electric invests more than $60 million annually in a 10-point plan to harden the system against severe weather, which includes infrastructure replacement, tree trimming and pole inspections.
+In 2017, Tampa Electric:

-- Hardening more than 700 structures, including nearly 650 structure replacements and 77 sets of insulators, during the company’s annual maintenance of the transmission system.
+- Hardened more than 400 structures, including 389 pole replacements, during the company’s annual maintenance of the transmission system.

-- Trimming tree limbs and branches from about one-fourth of the system – 7,600 miles – as part of our four-year vegetation management program.
+- Trimmed tree limbs and branches from about one-fourth of the 1,300-mile system as part of our four-year vegetation management program.

 Tampa Electric wants customers to be prepared